 only attract or hold a certain amount of hard water.
 The sodium is

 what's used to squeeze the sponge so it can absorb again.

 When a sponge becomes too saturated it gives off water.
 A home water softener has to avoid leaking off hard water so it regenerates before it becomes totally saturated with hard water minerals.

 One full day of soft water is left in reserve for days with higher than normal water usage or times when the normal capacity may be reached first thing in the morning and the system is set to not regenerate (delayed regeneration) until that evening at 2am.

 This is referred to as the reserve capacity.

 When the predetermined "capacity" is reached the water softener will regenerate.
 Some systems may differ in their sequence of cycles.
 This is the most prevalent regeneration process used.

 There are five types of home water softeners:

-There are several factors important in choosing the proper water treatment system for your home and family.
+There are several important factors to choosing the proper water treatment system for your home and family: